indico/indico/docs/source/config/auth.rst

   verification email is sent to prove that the user has access to the email address, which is less user-friendly but extremely important to prevent malicious takeovers of Indico accounts.
+- ``group_cache_ttl`` -- Set this to the number in seconds for which group membership check results should be cached, or 0 to disable the cache.
+You may also set it to a list where the first element is the cache duration for positive checks and the second element the duration for negative checks.
+Note that you usually do NOT need to set this at all, the default of 1800 seconds is reasonable in most cases, and unless you use a custom multipass backend that has its own cache or is very fast when checking membership on the fly it is best to not touch this at all.
 - ``moderated`` -- Set this to ``True`` if you want to require manual approval of the registration by an Indico admin.
 This results in the same workflow as :data:`LOCAL_MODERATION` in case of local